komixkat/hashchain/README.md

-# Hash Chain
+# Hash_Chain

 Prove you're the same anonymous person across posts without revealing who you are.

-Live at **[komixkat.github.io/hashchain](https://komixkat.github.io/hashchain/)** — no install needed.
+Live at **[hash_chain](https://komixkat.github.io/hashchain/)** — no install needed.

 ---

 ## What it does

 You pick a secret passphrase.
-It generates 100 unique tokens tied to that passphrase.
+It generates "X" unique tokens tied to that passphrase and time of generation.
 Drop one token at the bottom of each post.
-Anyone can verify two consecutive tokens actually chain together with a single SHA-256 call.
+Anyone can verify two consecutive tokens actually chain together with a single SHA-512 call.
 Nobody can fake the next token without knowing your passphrase.

 The chain is one-way.
 Seeing token #42 tells you nothing about token #41.
 The passphrase never leaves your browser.